-In the case of a government declared crisis or state of emergency (pandemic flu, terrorism, acts of nature, etc.) Council review will be conducted electronically (email and/or secure website).
+In the case of a government declared crisis or state of emergency (pandemic flu, terrorism, acts of nature, etc.) Council review will be conducted using secure electronic communication methods.
 Every effort will be made to secure NACHGR members with appropriate expertise and representation for a panel of three or more to review and approve applications for en bloc and/or individual consideration.
 Detailed procedural instructions would be provided by NHGRI at that time.

-Approved by the National Advisory Council on Human Genome Research on February 9, 2015.
+Approved by the National Advisory Council on Human Genome Research on February XX, 2014.
 This statement will be reconsidered by Council once a year.